All Episodes

 I mean, you have industrial demand from solar, EVs, AI, all the electronics.

-The registers what the dealers have available to all call it contain the price or manage the price, because you know, one percent of the time someone says, Hey, I actually want to make good on this contract that we signed and send me the silver.
+Because, you know, 1% of the time, someone says, hey, I actually want to make good on this contract that we signed and send me the silver.

 So what does that tell you?

-The gold to silver ratio should be 40 to 1, and we're above 80 to one right now, and it just reverts back to 40 to 1.
+The gold to silver ratio should be 40 to 1, and we're above 80 to 1 right now, and it just reverts back to 40 to 1.

 Every dollar you put into gold that multiplies by whatever factor gold goes to, say it goes from 4,000 to 8,000, doubles.